jekyll/jekyll-sass-converter/README.md

 ### Sass Implementations

-Starting with `v3.0`, Jekyll Sass Converter uses `sass-embedded` for Sass implmentation.
+Starting with `v3.0`, Jekyll Sass Converter uses `sass-embedded` for Sass implementation.

 Please see [migrate from 2.x to 3.x](#migrate-from-2x-to-3x) for more information.